GDXRepo/GJSON/README.md

 # Quick Guide

 * Please note that path strings are **case sensitive**.
-* Use `try!` with `number`, `string`, `bool`, `array` or `object` instance-level methods of the `GJSON` class to get strictly typed values as a result.
-These method will raise an exception if JSON code does not contain specified value types at specified paths.
-Alternatively you can use `valueAt(_, of:)` method which also will return strictly typed value or raise an exception if any error occured during parsing.
+* Use `number`, `string`, `bool`, `array` or `object` instance-level methods of the `GJSON` class to get strictly typed values as a result.
+These method will crash if JSON code does not contain specified value types at specified paths.
+Alternatively you can use `valueAt(_, of:)` method which also will return strictly typed value or throw an exception if any error occured during parsing.
 * Use `nullable` instance-level method or `GJSON.path(_, json:)` class-level method to extract value of type `Any?` without using `try` instructions.
 Just don't forget to unwrap them when it's necessary.
 * Use special `myJson/jsonArrayItem/:3` index specifying to extract the concrete item of an array.